bringauto/fleet/README.md

 BringAuto Industrial Portal is a system that connects autonomous platforms with the end-user!

-Users can add orders, monitor the state of the platform, receive notifications about order fulfil, ... - has a complete overview about the platform.
+Users can add orders, monitor the state of the fleet, receive notifications about order fulfil, ... - has a complete overview about the platform.

 Main features

-- Simple end-user interface for autonomous platform control,
+- Simple end-user interface for managing fleet of autonomous vehicles,
 - Datastream for autonomous platform provider for further data processing (platform statistics)

 ![industrial portal](./doc/gif/Main_IndustrialPortal.gif)